I am writing a series of articles to show you how therapy can help with intrusive thoughts. I shall cover.

 Why is this important?

-It is important because the trouble with intrusive thoughts is that most things that keep it going occur automatically, and this needs to be broken down and addressed with therapy.
+It is essential because the trouble with intrusive thoughts is that most things that keep them going occur automatically, and this needs to be broken down and addressed with therapy.

 When working with someone like myself, a psychologist, or another mental health professional, you learn that compulsions have a function, a purpose if you like.